spdrwcn/systemd_info/README.md

 ## License

-`mac_conditions` is licensed under both MIT and Apache 2.0
+`systemd_info` is licensed under both MIT and Apache 2.0